How do you heat a house with solar power?

 Energy efficiency first

-If you want to add solar-powered heating to your home, your first step should be to address energy efficiency if you haven’t already.
+If you want to add solar-powered heating to your home, your first step should be to address energy efficiency.
 Your heating system will be smaller and less expensive if it has less work to do, and insulating and air sealing a home is usually the cheapest way to lower your energy bills.

 We wrote an article with a few simple tips on energy efficiency upgrades you can do, but this is a pretty big topic.
 I’m a fan of This Old House, and the Energy Vanguard blog has lots of nerdy articles on the subject.